alhassan069/JOBS/README.md

 Port used: 2369

 Keywords Used
-Name of company : "name"
+Name of company : "name",
-City : "city"
+City : "city",
-Work from Home available or not : wfh
+Work from Home available or not : "wfh",
-Notice period: "notice"
+Notice period: "notice",
-Ratings: "rating"
+Ratings: "rating",
-No. of job open: "open"
+No. of job open: "open",
-Skills needed : "skill"
+Skills needed : "skill",
 Details of company : "details"

 Note: I have used mock data from mockaroo so these details are not accurate and city details are actually country names.